paladp/cs203-S2019-assessment/assessment.md

     contributions to improve it
   * E = A complete understanding of the code of conduct, major contributions, and continuing to improve it throughout the semester as needed

+### Revision of Guides

+On request to change an element of either guide, unanimous consent among those who abide by the guide is needed.